iotaledger/tangle.js/README.md

 # Tangle.js

-A collection of libraries a tools that enable Javascript developers to create applications leveraging IOTA's Tangle.
+A collection of libraries and tools that enable Javascript developers to create applications leveraging IOTA's Tangle.

 ## Libraries